 2 MEETING BUSINESS OBJECTIVES How well does the organization deliver against financial, schedule, and customer objectives during a change?
-OF ORGANIZATIONS ARE MEDIOCRE OR WORSE AT MEETING THESE TARGETS 3 RETAINING AND ENGAGING EMPLOYEES How well does the organization retain key talent and engage employees during a change?

-60% OF ORGANIZATIONS ARE MEDIOCRE OR Worse at meeting these targets say their company's talent retention is terrible
+3 RETAINING AND ENGAGING EMPLOYEES How well does the organization retain key talent and engage employees during a change?

-People who give their organizations an A for their overall change efforts say the company did well on financial, operational, and talent indicators - with a rating of 4.2 out of 5.
+OF ORGANIZATIONS ARE MEDIOCRE OR WORSE AT MEETING THESE TARGETS 110/0 say their company say their company's talent retention is terrible People who give their organizations an A for their overall change efforts say the company did well on financial, operational, and talent indicators - with a rating of 4.2 out of 5.
 People who give their organizations an F give the company only 1.3 out of 5.